-- Cloud Economics: Early value propositions for cloud deployment tended to focus on economic and financial justification—for good reason.
-Despite the cloud having subsequently proven its value beyond just good financial sense, there is no doubt that for companies of all sizes the economics of cloud deployment are undeniably compelling, with Epicor Cloud ERP deployments often running as high as 40 percent less than their on-premises deployment parallel.
-Not being as capital intensive as an on-premises deployment (because of the subscription-based pricing model).
-Many capital-constrained companies pursue the cloud because it doesn’t place the same demands on their cash flow as the major up-front capital investment typical of legacy deployments.
+Early value propositions for cloud deployment tended to focus on economic and financial justification—for good reason.
+Despite the cloud having subsequently proven its value beyond just good financial sense, there is no doubt that for manufacturers of all sizes the economics of cloud deployment are undeniably compelling, with Epicor ERP cloud deployments often running as high as 40 percent less than their on-premises deployment parallel.
+Not being as capital intensive as an on-premises deployment, many capital-sensitive companies pursue the cloud because it doesn’t place the same demands on their cash flow as the major up-front capital investment typical of legacy deployments.

 running an ERP system yourself aren’t always obvious.
 At the end of the day, you know those bills are being paid from someone’s budget, even if they don’t have a clear line tying them back to your on-premises ERP system expense.

 Moving to the cloud does not mean that your IT department will go away.
 It does, however mean that your IT department will be able to deliver higher-value activities that are better aligned with your mission, and they will be able to spend less time patching the servers and keeping the lights blinking.